-While citronella candles, similar to coils, confuse mosquitoes—they are among one of the least effective repellents available, according to a recent study by the Journal of Insect Science.
+While citronella candles, similar to coils, confuse mosquitoes—they are among one of the least effective repellents available, according to a study by the Journal of Insect Science.

 Researchers from New Mexico State University came to the conclusion that spray-on repellents that contain DEET or PMD are actually the most effective options available.